 - Highway 407 is being extended to Whitby and will link to Highway 401

-- Less than 1 hour from Toronto's Pearson International Airport, Toronto Island Airport and Oshawa Municipal Airport which support corporate air travel and federal customs services
+- Less than 1 hour from Toronto's Pearson International Airport, Toronto Island Airport, Oshawa Municipal Airport and future Pickering Airport which support corporate air travel and federal customs services

 - CN and CP mainline rail service